Plan Your Escape

 You only have 3 minutes to escape from a house fire.
 Would you or your household know what do in the event of a fire?
 Making an escape plan could save your life!
 Make a plan that will help you get an early escape.

-What you should do in the event of fire?
+What should you do in the event of fire?

 - Plan your escape before a fire happens so that everyone can leave the house as quickly and safely as possible.